spacemeshos/smapp-lite/TestCases.md

 2. Check that the page displays a 24-word mnemonic phrase from the previous step.
 3. Check that the mnemonic phrase consists of 24 numbered slots, with 20 words correctly filled and 4 slots empty.
 4. Ensure the 4 missing words are listed above the grid for drag-and-drop.
-5. Verify the presence of a "Back" button.
-6. Verify the presence of a "Next Step" button.
-7. Verify that the 4 missing words can be dragged and dropped into the empty slots on the grid.
+5. Verify that the 4 missing words can be dragged and dropped into the empty slots on the grid.
-8. Ensure that each word can only be placed in one slot.
+6. Ensure that each word can only be placed in one slot.
-9. Ensure that only one word can be placed in one slot at a time.
+7. Ensure that only one word can be placed in one slot at a time.
 If there was already a word, it should pop out to the initial top position above the grid.
-10. Check that a word, once placed, remains in the slot unless dragged out again.
+8. Check that a word, once placed, remains in the slot unless dragged out again.
+9. Ensure that visually all words are inserted in the same way (with no additional space or visual changes)
-11. Ensure the user can easily drag the word out of the incorrect slot and try again.
+10. Ensure the user can easily drag the word out of the incorrect slot and try again.
-12. Verify that correctly placing the words into their slots provides visual feedback.
+11. Verify that correctly placing the words into their slots provides visual feedback.
-13. Ensure that an error message or visual indication is provided if the words are placed in the wrong slots.
+12. Ensure that an error message or visual indication is provided if the words are placed in the wrong slots, and the "Next Step" button remains inactive.

 **Back button**

+1. Verify the presence of a "Back" button.
-1. Verify that clicking "Back" navigates the user back to the mnemonic phrase page.
+2. Verify that clicking "Back" navigates the user back to the mnemonic phrase page.
-2. Ensure that the mnemonic phrase is retained when returning to the mnemonic phrase page.
+3. Ensure that the mnemonic phrase is retained when returning to the mnemonic phrase page.
-3. Ensure that clicking 'Back' clears all filled words and prompts the user to fill in the 4 words again.
+4. Ensure that clicking 'Back' clears all filled words and prompts the user to fill in the 4 words again.

 **Next step button**

+1. Verify the presence of a "Next Step" button.
-1. Verify that clicking "Next Step" is only enabled when all 4 words are correctly placed in the grid.
+2. Verify that clicking "Next Step" is only enabled when all 4 words are correctly placed in the grid.
-2. Ensure that clicking "Next Step" navigates the user to the next page i.e. password setup.
+3. Ensure that clicking "Next Step" navigates the user to the next page i.e. password setup.
-3. Check behavior when attempting to click "Next Step" with only some of the words correctly placed.
+4. Check behavior when attempting to click "Next Step" with only some of the words correctly placed.
-4. Ensure that clicking 'Next Step' clears all filled words and prompts the user to fill in the 4 words again.
+5. Ensure that clicking 'Next Step' clears all filled words and prompts the user to fill in the 4 words again.

 ## Password Setup Page